New play tackles complex social issues

 Geordie's latest play deals with injustice and cultural barriers faced by ballerinas

-The new play, based on Kristy Dempsey’s children’s book Reaching For Starlight, tells the story of Reenie, a young black ballerina at the top of her class who is auditioning for the leading role in the big final recital.
+The new play, based on Kristy Dempsey’s children’s book A Dance Like Starlight, tells the story of Reenie, a young black ballerina at the top of her class who is auditioning for the leading role in the big final recital.